PRECIOUS-Gold on track for third weekly gain as equities dip

-* SPDR Gold holdings up 2.5 pct in past two weeks (Adds quote, graphics, updates prices)
+* SPDR Gold holdings up 2.5 pct in past two weeks (New throughout, updates prices, market activity and comments)

 By Sethuraman N R